 The monasteries of the Debed Canyon might look similar from the outside, but each has its own charm.
 In addition, they also have their own legends and superstitions.
 Often there is something that locals believe will bring good luck.

 In Akhtala newly weds can pass through two rings for a happy marriage.
 For those who are single, it might help in finding the right partner.
 In Haghpat you can walk on a small edge across the wall.
 It looked very easy, but nobody in our group succeeded.
 Even so I felt luck was with us during this whole day.

 But behind all this beauty there is also a different story.
-Our guide tells us more about the economical situation of the Debed Canyon.
-In Soviet times this area was very productive and a lot of copper mine factories were built.
-When Armenia became independent many of the factories closed down leaving most people unemployed.
+Our guide tells us more about the history of the Debed Canyon.
+In Soviet times this area had a lot of copper mine factories.
+When Armenia became independent many of them closed down leaving most people unemployed.

 The factories that still operate emitt dark clouds of smoke in the air.
 The reason that lung cancer is much more frequent here than elsewhere in the country.

 The large town of Alaverdi is full of old shabby looking Soviet flats with laundry hanging outside on its balconies.
 We pass by several abandoned factories scarring the landscape.
 It makes me wonder what a horrible trade off this was for the people.